About Community Supported Agriculture

 |leaf lettuce (head)||1||1||2|

-- 2 Farm Shifts are 4 hours each (8 AM – Noon) for a total of 8 hours.
-To be fulfilled on either Wednesday or Saturday mornings during the 25 week CSA season.
+- 2 Farm Shifts are required per CSA share/membership.
+Each shift is 4 hours each (8 AM – Noon) for a total of 8 hours.
+Farm Work Shifts are every Wednesday or the first Saturday of the month during the 24 week CSA season.
+If two people sign up for the same shift day/time then that fulfills your two Farm Work Shift requirement.

 All members of Happy Hollow Farm fulfill a small work requirement as part of their CSA membership.
+A CSA CORE group member will contact members about scheduling their work shifts.
 Work may include; harvesting produce from the fields, washing, packing boxes, and assisting with other farm chores as time permits.
 Harvesting takes place in any and all weather.

 Work on the farm can be dirty, sweaty, hot, wet and a few days a year absolutely perfect.
 Because of these conditions it is necessary to bring and/or wear: close toed shoes, hats, sunscreen, gloves, possibly rain gear (jacket, pants, boots), plenty of water and a smile.